West Jordan Wisdom Teeth Removal

 Removal

-Once the teeth are removed, the gum is sutured.
-To help control bleeding, bite down on the gauze placed in your mouth.
-You will rest under our supervision in the office until you are ready to be taken home.
+After the extraction, we will suture the gum tissue.
+To manage bleeding, you’ll need to bite down on the gauze placed in your mouth.
+You will rest in our office under our supervision until you are ready to go home.

-Upon discharge, your post-operative kit will include postoperative instructions, a prescription for pain medication, antibiotics and a follow-up appointment in one week for suture removal.
-If you have any questions, please do not hesitate to call us at West Jordan Office Phone Number 801-282-5363.
+When you are discharged, you will receive a post-operative kit that includes detailed care instructions, a prescription for pain relief and antibiotics, and a follow-up appointment for suture removal, scheduled for one week later.
+If you have any questions, please feel free to call us at 801-282-5363.

 Why do we have Wisdom Teeth?